-The statute of limitations for minors in Idaho extends until a minor turns 18 or six years pass – whichever occurs first.
+The statute of limitations for minors in Idaho extends until a minor turns 18 or six years pass since the injury occurred – whichever happens first.

 A seasoned Nampa child injury attorney at Skaug Law can ensure your claim is filed correctly and on time.

 What Type Of Lawyer Is Needed For A Child Injury Suit?

 In most cases, an experienced personal injury lawyer is the best option when dealing with a child injury suit.
 Personal injury lawyers with experience in the specific type of case your child was injured in (such as a slip-and-fall accident) can offer the best knowledge and support.

 What Is An Injury Lawyer?

 An injury lawyer is an attorney who uses their legal services to benefit those who believe they have been injured (physically or psychologically) because of the negligence of another party, company, or entity.
 More commonly referred to as personal injury lawyers, we work to ensure that due compensation is awarded to those who have their lives changed through no fault of their own.

 Is A Personal Injury Lawyer Worth It?

 When you are dealing with a serious, life-changing child injury, your child’s future may depend on getting the right type of due compensation.

 Having legal representation on your side when you are dealing with negotiations with insurance companies over settlements, liabilities, and more will only be helpful.
 Additionally, a team of lawyers is sure to help you find more documentation to prove your side of the claim than you could handle on your own.